Dizzienoo/MongooseSchemaValidator/readme.md

 ## Options

 ### Mongoose Schema Options
 These options are defined as normal in the schema object and are handled by the application.
-The systme will process and complete these validation tasks just as mongoose would.
+The system will process and complete these validation tasks just as mongoose would.
 Optional messages can be added in the same way as mongoose, by using {value: "" , message: ""}

 General Validators: